petebachant/CFT-wake-modeling-paper/reviews/reviewer3-response.md

 >2.
 No the convergence study for 3d model in this paper.

+This is true, we did not perform a true convergence study for the 3-D model.
+We simply extrapolated the 2-D grid into three dimensions.
+While this may not be ideal, this strategy may be useful to practitioners looking to perform similar simulations, but do not have the computational resources to perform multiple high fidelity 3-D simulations.
+The paper has been adjusted to clarify this point.

 >3.
 In Performance Prediction session, the author gives a figure(Fig.6 ) to show the comparison of 3d , 2d and experimental data.
 But fig.6 only gives the results for one case for different methods.
 The 2d method seems over-predict the Cp and Cd. more results of different cases should be given to verify this idea.